ekutner/home-connect-hass/README.md

 4. If this is **not** the first time you are installing the integration and anything changed with your credentials you should go the the Settings -> Devices & Services page on Home Assistant, then click the three-dot-menu on the top righthand corner and select "Application credentials".
 Locate the previous credentials row for this integration and delete it.

 ### Installation
-1. The esiest way to install the integration is using HACS.
+1. The easiest way to install the integration is using HACS.
 Just click the button bellow and follow the instructions:
    [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=ekutner&repository=home-connect-hass)
    Alternatively, go to Settings -> Devices & Services in Home Assistance and click the "Add Integration" button.
 Search for "Home Connect Alt" and install it.